LPG Boiler to Heat Pump UK (2026 Guide)

 Yes — but older rural homes need more careful assessment.

-Stone cottages, older detached homes and barn conversions can absolutely work with heat pumps, but insulation and heat loss become much more important.
+Stone cottages, older detached homes and barn conversions can work with heat pumps, but insulation and heat loss become much more important.
+A heat pump can only perform well if the building and emitters are suitable for lower-temperature heating.

 Common upgrade areas include: